epatr/leevanarsdall.com/README.md

 # [leevanarsdall.com](http://leevanarsdall.com)

 A portfolio site for photographer Lee Van Arsdall.

-Originally built in static HTML with the Skeleton framework in March 2015.
-Rebuilt with PHP and clean URLs in April 2015.
+##Changelog

+### April 2015

+Rebuilt with a PHP template and clean URLs.
+Began moving code over to Sass.

+### March 2015

+Built static HTML with Skeleton framework.

 ## Technologies Used